ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/server/batching.md

 ```

 The documents are executed and emitted to the response stream in the order specified by their placement in the JSON array.

+# Response formats

+Batch results are delivered as a result stream.
+This allows us to "stream" the result data back to your client, as soon as an item in the batch has been executed.

+Depending on the `Accept` header your client is specifying in its requests, Hot Chocolate will decide to either use `multipart/mixed` or a `text/event-stream` response `Content-Type` to deliver the results.
+If no `Accept` header or a wildcard is specified, `multipart/mixed` is used.

+If you're using a JavaScript client, we can highly recommend

+- [meros](https://github.com/maraisr/meros) for handling `multipart/mixed` responses
+- [graphql-sse](https://github.com/enisdenjo/graphql-sse) for handling `text/event-stream` responses

 # @export directive